Skip to main content

 3. Reward: The craving being satisfied

 Most people try to attack the routine directly.
 They white-knuckle it.
 They tell themselves to "just stop."
 That almost never works, because the cue keeps firing and the reward keeps calling.
+That pull is not weakness; it is dopamine responding to the cue, and the neuroscience of craving explains why the urge peaks before it fades.

 Marcus was reaching for his phone every time he sat down to watch TV.
 He thought the problem was the phone.
 The problem was the couch.